lillemon123/sd-zonecreator/README.md

 - **Real-time 3D Preview** - View your zone in-game with a free-fly camera system
 - **Multiple Export Formats** - Export to PolyZone, ox_lib, vector2, or vector3 formats
 - **Import Support** - Paste existing zone code to edit and visualize zones
+- **Grid Mode** - Displays a grid overlay and snaps points to 10-unit intervals.
 - **Auto Ground Z** - Automatically calculates ground height at the zone center
 - **Multi-Zone Management** - Create and manage multiple zones in a single session